voostindie/vincents-productivity-suite-for-alfred/README.md

 - Create new notes according to a template and open them for editing in a text editor.
 - Select a person and:
+	- Write an e-mail
+	- View details
+	- Create a note
 	- Copy his/her name into the frontmost application
-	- Create a note on that contact
-	- Write an e-mail to the contact
-	- View details on the contact
 - Select a project and:
+	- Open it in OmniFocus
+	- Create a note
 	- Copy its name into the frontmost application
-	- Create a note on that project
-	- Open the project in OmniFocus

 It may not sound like much, but for me this is an enormous time saver.

 Another important aspect of this Alfred workflow is that it works with *areas of responsibility* (a [Getting Things Done (GTD)](https://gettingthingsdone.com) term), like work, family, sports, and software projects (like this one).
-At any time, exactly one area is active.
-The keyboard shortcuts, keywords and snippets for Alfred are always the same, but they show different things depending on the area that has the focus.
+At any time, exactly one area has focus.
+The keyboard hotkeys, keywords and snippets for Alfred are always the same, but they do different things depending on the area that has the focus.
 For example, I use a different e-mail client for work (Microsoft Outlook) than for all other areas (Apple Mail).

 ## Alfred features